South Glens Falls man receives 12 years in prison for burglary conviction

 BALLSTON SPA — A South Glens Falls man was sentenced to 12 years in prison on Wednesday for burglarizing a home in Day in July 2019, which was at least his fifth felony conviction.

 Christian M. Crannell, 44, of Saratoga Avenue, was arrested on July 15, 2019, after the Saratoga County Sheriff’s Office responded to a call about a burglary in progress on county Route 10.

-Police found him near the home and said he had taken money and other valuables.
+The homeowner’s young niece caught him in the act and contacted her father and authorities.
+Police quickly arrived and found Crannell at the bottom of the driveway surrounded by the items.
+All of them were returned to the homeowner and there were no injuries, according to a news release from Saratoga County District Attorney Karen Heggen.

-He also then lied to police about his identity and damaged a patrol car by tampering with the doors and smearing his feces inside the back seat of the vehicle, police said.
+Crannell also then lied to police about his identity and damaged a patrol car by tampering with the doors and smearing his feces inside the back seat of the vehicle.

+Haggen said he also claimed that he had no recollection of his actions because of an undefined “psychiatric issue” and therefore could not be found guilty.
+A court-ordered psychiatrist determined that Crannell was feigning amnesia to deny responsibility for his actions.

-Crannell was charged with felony counts of robbery, burglary, grand larceny and criminal mischief.
+Crannell was charged with felony counts of robbery, burglary, grand larceny, criminal mischief.
 He pleaded guilty in November 2020 to felony second-degree burglary in satisfaction of the indictment.

+Judge Kate Hogan also sentenced Crannell to five years of post-release supervision.
+She also issued orders of protection for all victims that will last for 20 years.
+Hogan was substituting for Judge James Murphy, who had recused himself because he had prosecuted Crannell when he was Saratoga County district attorney.

+Haggen praised the efforts of the Sheriff’s Department and the victims of their crime to ensure that Crannell was held accountable.

 Crannell had potentially faced a sentence of 25 years to life in state prison as a “persistent” felon.